Liquor Licences in Queensland

 Detached Bottle Shop

-To apply for a detached bottle shop, you must already have a Commercial Hotel License.
+To apply for a detached bottle shop, you must already have a Commercial Hotel Licence.
 You may operate up to 3 detached bottle shops within 10km of the main premises.

 Community Club Licence